 - Rakes, iron 16in ,128

 How much of this equipment was available in the District Storehouses is unknown.
 However, it is known that in 1914 the NZ Military had a sufficient stock of tents to accommodate the whole Territorial Force at the full establishment, including

 - 3651 tents (circular)

 - 98 bivouac tents

-The concept of the Camp Ordnance Depots was that as the unit advance parties arrived, the required number of camp equipment stores would be issued from the Ordnance Depot to the unit Quartermaster Staff, usually under the control of the Regimental Quartermaster Sergeant.
+The concept of the Camp Ordnance Depots was that as the unit advance parties arrived, the required number of camp equipment stores were issued from the Ordnance Depot to the unit Quartermaster Staff, usually under the control of the Regimental Quartermaster Sergeant.

-On completing the camp, the RQMS would be required to return all the stores to the Ordnance depot and remain available to finalise any accounts for losses and damages.
-Following the closedown of the camp, the stores would be loaded onto trains and returned to the District Stores, ready for the next activity.
+On completing the camp, the RQMS was required to return all the stores to the Ordnance depot and remain available to finalise any accounts for losses and damages.
+Following the closedown of the camp, the stores were then loaded onto trains and returned to the District Stores, ready for the next activity.